mashas07/Infertility-Project/README.md

 Special thanks to our mentor Ruth Großeholz.

+Claude.ai was used to clean and make code more readable and concise.

 ## Contact
 To report bugs and provide feedback contact the lead developer via m.sobko@student.maastrichtuniversity.nl